 Gardner mostly sticks to his claustrophobic focus on the couple while hinting at a larger story.
 Frank and Annie keep referring to The Orchard, which we can only assume is a commune.
 Alas, it is intentionally off-limits to newcomers under threat of violence.
 If this were a Hollywood product, you could imagine a third act fleshing out this narrative thread.
 Here, when the threat comes into play, it is in a low-key way, triggering a surprising and dramatically satisfying denouement.

 The movie is a solid effort, and Gardner deserved more attention.
 Concept and execution work within the technical limits of low-budget filmmaking, but his filmmaker aesthetic and mise-en-scène bears the mark of professional talent - his movie is light years ahead of something like the recent Summoning the Spirit, for example.

-In a perfect world The Battery would have been and arthouse movie hit with a cult following.
+In a perfect world, The Battery would have been an arthouse movie hit with a cult following (Maybe it already does.
+Find: the battery zombie girl).
 We could get a prequel about how Ben and Mickey got together and a sequel about what comes after the formal end.
 Alas, it is unlikely that such a thing might happen.
 The filmmakers seem to have moved on.
 A quick visit to IMDB reveals that Gardner has been keeping at it, releasing two more feature films, the comedy Tex Montana Will Survive!
 (2015) and the fantasy-tinged horror of After Midnight (2019).
 At least, with The Battery streaming at Popflick, it is never too late to discover gems that fall through the cracks.

 Want to get an email when we publish new content?Subscribe today